drivendataorg/scipy_proceedings/papers/drivendata/main.md

 Machine learning (ML) models have shown significant promise in automating species identification from camera trap imagery [@doi:10.1111/2041-210X.14044].
 Several software tools that leverage ML have gained widespread adoption in recent years, including MegaDetector [@doi:10.48550/arXiv.1907.06772], Wildlife Insights [@doi:10.1017/S0376892919000298], and Addax AI (formerly EcoAssist) [@doi:10.21105/joss.05581].
 These tools have advanced the application of pretrained computer vision models for animal detection and species classification particularly for camera trap image data.

 Accurate, accessible, and automated species detection enables improved monitoring of animal populations and evaluation of conservation impacts on species abundance.
 Faster processing of camera trap data allows conservationists to conduct these assessments in weeks instead of years.
-This not only supports timely interventions and evaluations—allowing for adaptive management if efforts are not proving effective—but also enables the collection of more data from a broader range of locations.
-It also allows conservationists to direct their time toward more complex secondary analysis and making evidence-based conservation decisions.
+This not only supports timely evaluations and interventions—allowing for adaptive management if efforts are not proving effective—but also enables the collection of more data from a broader range of locations.
+It also allows conservationists to direct their time toward more complex secondary analyses and making evidence-based conservation decisions.

 ## Development history

 Zamba's development has its origins in online machine learning challenges hosted by DrivenData in partnership with wildlife conservation experts—in particular from the Max Planck Institute for Evolutionary Anthropology (MPI-EVA).
 Machine learning competitions have proven effective at harnessing community-driven innovation and enabling the rapid testing of thousands of approaches to solving a problem [@doi:10.48550/arXiv.1606.07781].
 Zamba, named after the word for “forest” in Lingala[^footnote-lingala], was created to make these advances more accessible to ecologists and conservationists.

-[^footnote-lingala]: [Lingala](https://en.wikipedia.org/wiki/Lingala) is a Bantu language spoken in the Democratic Republic of Congo.
+[^footnote-lingala]: [Lingala](https://en.wikipedia.org/wiki/Lingala) is a Bantu language spoken widely across Central Africa, particularly in the Democratic Republic of the Congo and the Republic of the Congo.

 **2017: Pri-matrix Factorization Challenge and Zamba v1**